Formation of Galactic Disks I: Why Did the Milky Way's Disk Form Unusually Early?: Methods

 The mass resolution for dark matter in TNG50 is $4.5 \times 10^5\Msun$, while the target baryonic mass resolution is $8.5 \times 10^4\Msun$, with the actual mass of gas cells and stellar particles being maintained within a factor of two of this value.
 The resulting median cell size in MW progenitor galaxies at $z=1$ is $\sim 80\text{--}100\pc$ \citep[see Figure~1 in][]{pillepich19}.
 The gravitational softening length for dark matter, stellar, and wind particles is 575 comoving pc at $z>1$ and then fixed at 288 physical pc at $z<1$, while for gas, the softening length varies with the cell size as $\epsilon_{\rm gas} = 2.5\;r_{\rm cell}$, where $r_{\rm cell}$ is the radius of a sphere with the same volume as the Voronoi cell.

-TNG50 models the key baryonic processes, including gas heating and cooling, star formation, supernova-driven galactic outflows, and AGN feedback.
-The simulation follows primordial, Compton, and metal-line cooling, with an approximate model for self-shielding corrections in dense ISM, while the heating is provided by the spatially uniform \citet{faucher-giguere09} UV background and local AGN sources using the original Illustris model \citep{vogelsberger13}.
-To model the effects of local (i.e., unresolved) stellar feedback on the ISM, at densities $n > 0.1 \cc$, gas pressure is replaced by the effective equation of state following the \citet{sh03} model with modifications described in \citet{vogelsberger13} and \citet{nelson19}.
+TNG50 models the key baryonic processes, including gas heating and cooling, star formation, supernova-driven galactic outflows, and active galactic nucleus (AGN) feedback.
+The simulation follows primordial, Compton, and metal-line cooling, with an approximate model for self-shielding corrections in the dense ISM, while the heating is provided by the spatially uniform \citet{faucher-giguere09} UV background and local AGN sources using the original Illustris model \citep{vogelsberger13}.
+To model the effects of local (i.e., unresolved) stellar feedback on the ISM, at densities $n > 0.1 \cc$, the gas pressure is replaced by the effective equation of state, following the \citet{sh03} model with the modifications described in \citet{vogelsberger13} and \citet{nelson19}.
 This subgrid model is also used to calculate the local star formation rate and stochastically convert gas cells into star particles.
-Star formation-driven galactic winds are modeled via a kinetic wind approach, whereby hydrodynamically decoupled wind particles are stochastically ejected from the ISM with a prescribed mass-loading at injection and redshift-dependent kick velocity and recoupled with gas when they reach the background density of $n = 2.5 \times 10^{-3} \cc$, typically within few kiloparsecs from the star-forming ISM \citep{pillepich18,nelson19}.
-AGN feedback is modeled in two modes based on the local Edington-limited Bondi gas accretion rate: continuous injection of thermal energy at high accretion rates and stochastic kinetic kicks at low accretion rates \citep{weinberger17}.
+Star formation-driven galactic winds are modeled via a kinetic wind approach, whereby hydrodynamically decoupled wind particles are stochastically ejected from the ISM with a prescribed mass loading at injection and redshift-dependent kick velocity and are recoupled with gas when they reach the background density of $n = 2.5 \times 10^{-3} \cc$, typically within few kiloparsecs from the star-forming ISM \citep{pillepich18,nelson19}.
+AGN feedback is modeled in two modes, based on the local Eddington-limited Bondi gas accretion rate: continuous injection of thermal energy at high accretion rates and stochastic kinetic kicks at low accretion rates \citep{weinberger17}.

 TNG50 tracks 9 chemical elements (H, He, C, N, O, Ne, Mg, Si, and Fe) plus the total amount of all other, untracked elements.
-The enrichment model accounts for SNII, SNIa, and AGB channels with tabulated yields described in Section~2.3.4 \citet{pillepich18}, assuming a \citet{chabrier03} IMF \citep[for more details, see][]{naiman18,pillepich18}.
-To alleviate the uncertainties in the assumed yields, for our analysis, we recalibrate metallicity values as described in Section~\ref{sec:methods:analysis} and Appendix~\ref{app:metallicity}.
+The enrichment model accounts for Type II and Type Ia supernovae and asymptotic giant branch (AGB) stars channels with the tabulated yields described in Section~2.3.4 \citet{pillepich18}, assuming a \citet{chabrier03} IMF \citep[for more details, see][]{naiman18,pillepich18}.
+To alleviate the uncertainties in the assumed yields, for our analysis, we recalibrate metallicity values, as described in Section~\ref{sec:methods:analysis} and Appendix~\ref{app:metallicity}.